Skip to main content

 The 2026 John Oxley Library Medal was awarded to Janeth Deen OAM.

 Janeth Deen has made a significant contribution to Queensland history by documenting and preserving the stories of Muslim communities in Brisbane and beyond.
-As co-founder and president of the Queensland Muslim Historical Society, she has collected artefacts, oral histories, and records that highlight the rich heritage of Queensland’s Muslim population.
+As co-founder and president of Queensland Muslim Historical Society, she has collected artefacts, oral histories, and records that highlight the rich heritage of Queensland’s Muslim population.
 Through exhibitions, research, and community engagement, Janeth has raised awareness of Queensland’s cultural diversity, fostered understanding, and promoted social cohesion.
-A respected leader and the first woman president of the Queensland Islamic Council, she has been awarded an Order of Australia for her service to multiculturalism, making her a role model in both the historical and multicultural sectors.
+A respected leader and the first woman to join the Queensland Islamic Council, Janeth was awarded an Order of Australia for her service to multiculturalism, making her a role model in both the historical and multicultural sectors.

 2026 John Oxley Library Community History Medal was awarded to Pine Islet Lighthouse Preservation Society.